vincent290587/Climber/README.md

 # Hardware

 - MCU: nRF52840 (BLE and ANT+), in the form of the PCA10059 (USB dongle) from Nordic
-- Incline detection: ToF sensor VL53L1x (Pololu)
+- Incline detection: ToF laser sensor VL53L1x (Pololu)
-- Motor controller: VNH5019
+- Motor controller: VNH5019 (Pololu)

 # How to use it ?

 ## Hardware connections

-The pinut that is used is all defined in the file named `custom_board_v1.h`.
+The pinout that is used is defined in the file named `custom_board_v1.h`.

 ## Pre-requisites

+### To edit the softwae

-You need a ready installed Nordic SDK V15.3 with an equally installed S340 (findable at thisisant.com).
+You need a Nordic SDK V15.3 with an equally installed S340 (findable at thisisant.com, and to be put in components/softdevice).
 You also need to place the correct ANT / ANT+ keys in your freshly installed SDK ;-)

+### To use the BLE mode

+- First, you will need a working Node.js install.
+So go to https://nodejs.org/en/download/ and install it,
+- Then you need Win10Pcap (if you are under windows), go to http://www.win10pcap.org/download/,
+- Finally, go to the `zpm` folder, and open a terminal.
+Type `npm install` and press enter.
+The node modules should start getting installed,
+- You can now connect your additional dongle.
+Check which COM port it occupies and fill it in the Climber.js and Tester.js files.

+The node modules should be downloaded and installed automatically.
+You can test your device by using the Tester.js script (`node Tester.js`), which will make your device go up an down every 30 seconds for a few minutes.
+You can use your device with Zwift by typing `node Climber.js` and then starting Zwift as usual.

+### Software tuning

+There are a few parameters you will have to tune to your own setup, although the default values might be ok.
+These are located in the file named `parameters.h`
+- `DEFAULT_TARGET_DISTANCE` is the distance measured by the laser sensor when your bike is completely flat (0.0% slope),
+- `ACTUATOR_MIN_LENGTH` is the height under which your actuator will never be commanded: aka the low stop,
+- `ZWIFT_SLOPE_FACTOR` must be the inverse of Zwift's trainer difficulty.

+You will also have to fill in your actuator upward and downward speed in the file `libraries/utils/utils.h` in the function called `map_duty_to_speed`.
+This is used by the Kalman filter.
+You can use the `Tester.js` script to measure what your actuator can really achieve in terms of speeds, or decide to rely on the theretical speed given by the manufacturer of your actuator.

 ## Full simulation

 Yes, the complete system has its own simulator where you can modify settings and look at amazing plots !

 !!
-You need to be using Linux (or WSL) !!
+You need to be using Linux (or WSL on Windows) !!

 ### Building the simulator